ComputMassSpecLab/website/_posts/2020-07-24-new-publication.markdown

 ---
 layout: post
 title:  "Concentration of plastics in seafood.
 The latest publication in Environ.
 Sci.
 Technol."
-date:   2020-07-024 18:14:23 +0200
+date:   2020-07-24 10:14:23 +0200
 categories: CMSL update
 Author: Samanipour
 ---

 ## Quantitative analysis of plastics in Australian seafood
 In this study published in [*Environ.
 Sci.
-Technol.*](https://pubs.acs.org/doi/abs/10.1021/acs.est.0c02337) the authors successfully measured the concentrations of several selected plastics in the high value seafood from Australia.
+Technol.*](https://pubs.acs.org/doi/abs/10.1021/acs.est.0c02337) the authors successfully measured the concentrations of several selected plastics in high value seafood from Australia.

 **Abstract:**